The Users screen shows the users that have been manually added and synced to your Cato account. For each user, the following information is displayed:

 -

-The Devices section lets you revoke the Cato MFA authentication token on a specific device for an SDP user.
+You can revoke the Cato MFA authentication token on a specific device for an SDP user.
 After the MFA token is revoked the user must re-authenticate and enter a new MFA code in the Client.

 To revoke the MFA token for a device: